reconengine/docs.reconengine.ai/source/docs/laravel/configuration.md

 You will be prompted to create your first database.

 > You can override the database name by setting `RECON_DATABASE` in your .env file.
-This is useful for when you want [multiple databases](#multiple-databases).
+This is useful when you want [multiple databases](#multiple-databases).

-Selecting yes will read your ReconUser configuration and your ReconItem configuration and setup your database structure in Recon.
+Selecting `yes` will read your ReconUser and your ReconItem configuration and setup your recommendation engine.
 This can take a couple of minutes.

 If you need to populate already existing user, item, and interaction data, then see [Seeding](/docs/laravel/seeding).

 ### Training

 Once you have added the `ReconUser` and `ReconItem` trait, all you need to do is `save` or `create` a model instance and it will automatically be added to your recommendation engine.
-If you have configured Recon to [use queues](/docs/laravel/installation#queues), then this operation will be performed in the background by your queue worker.
+If you have configured Recon to [use queues](/docs/laravel/installation#queueing), then this operation will be performed in the background by your queue worker.

 ```php
 use App\Models\Movie;